hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 To eventually create the cache, we call `javax.cache.CacheManager::createCache` with a name for the cache and the previously created configuration.
 This call immediately returns the created cache.
-If a previously created cache needs to be retrieved, the corresponding method overloading `javax.cache.CacheManager::getCache` can be used.
-Recommended is the version given in the example to test the type parameters to be correct against the assigned configuration.
+If a previously created cache needs to be retrieved, the corresponding method overloading `javax.cache.CacheManager::getCache` can be used. ???
+Recommended is the version given in the example to test the type parameters to be correct against the assigned configuration ???.

 The following lines are simple `put` and `get` calls as already known from `java.util.Map` interface whereas the `javax.cache.Cache::put` has a `void` return type and does not return the previously assigned value of the key.
 To imitate the